 It is not only ethical to make websites accessible, but it is also a legal requirement.
 For example, the Americans with Disabilities Act (ADA), a non-discrimination law under Title III regards websites as a public accommodation, hence the need to make them accessible and avoid the risk of a lawsuit.
 The European Accessibility Act ensures products, services, and information are accessible in Europe, while the UK’s Equality Act (EQA) provides a legal framework to prevent discrimination by public and private organizations providing goods and services to the public.

 For websites to be accessible, it is essential to follow the web content accessibility guidelines 2.1 checklist (WCAG) – the international standard for web accessibility.
 The most updated version of the standard- WCAG 2.1 encompasses a wide range of recommendations for making web content more accessible to a wider range of people with disabilities.

 As a good way to propagate disability inclusion, countries around the world have established web accessibility laws that mandate the accessibility of web and digital properties.
-Section 508 requires US federal agencies to make their digital properties such as websites, web apps, and ICT to be accessible to people with disabilities.
+Section 508 requires US federal agencies to make their digital properties such as websites, web apps, and ICT, accessible to people with disabilities.
 Other digital accessibility laws include the Accessibility for Ontarians with Disabilities Act (AODA), and the EN 301 549 Directive in Europe, among other international web accessibility laws.
 These web/digital accessibility laws require websites to follow WCAG 2.0/2.1 Level AA in providing disabled access to web content.